wikimedia/operations-debs-trafficserver/doc/admin-guide/introduction.en.rst

 as a parent or a child cache to other Traffic Server systems or to similar caching products.

-Traffic Server supports ICP (Internet Cache Protocol) peering.
-Hierarchical caching is described in more detail in :ref:`admin-hierarchical-caching`.

 Deployment Limitations
 ----------------------